Infinitifall/4chv/README.md

 A 4chan viewer for a more civilized age

-- Downloads threads to create local html pages for a /comfy/ browsing experience
-- Replies automatically arranged
+- Nested replies
-- Thoughtful, insightful posts boosted
+- High quality posts and threads on top
-- Repetitive, non insightful posts downranked
+- Low quality posts minimized
+- Highly minimal, no dependencies, works on Windows/Linux/BSD/OSX/anything really

-## Installation
+## Installation for Windows

-1. All you need is [Python3](https://www.python.org/downloads/) and the `requests` package

-    ```bash
-    pip install requests
-    ```

-2. Add/remove any boards you are interested in `boards.txt`

-3. Run the app

-    ```bash
-    python run.py
-    ```
+1. Install Python if you haven't already from [here](https://www.python.org/downloads/)

+2. Download this project [here](https://github.com/Infinitifall/4chv/archive/refs/heads/main.zip) and unzip the folder

+3. Open `boards.txt` and add/remove the boards you want, one board per line

+4. Double click on the `run.py` file to start the script

-    Open any of the html files in your browser.
+It will start downloading threads and creating html files which you can open in your browser.
 New threads are downloaded every two seconds, so you may have to wait for a few minutes the first time.

 ## Screenshots